scienxlab/redflag/docs/development.md

     pytest

 Most of the tests are `doctest` tests, which are contained in the docstrings of this package's functions.
-It is also possible to add test files to the `tests` folder in the normal way.
+There are further tests in the `tests` folder.

 ## Building the package